Tips For Buying A New Car In 2020

-> Since 2001, carbon dioxide (CO2) emissions has dictated our Road tax and is another consideration when buying a car.
+Since 2001, carbon dioxide (CO2) emissions have dictated our Road tax and have become another consideration when buying a car.
 It affects all cars registered since then and you will pay more if your car pollutes the environment more.
 Electric and hybrid cars don’t pay road tax which makes them a good choice for budget and environmentally-conscious motorists.

 There has been a slight change to the current Vehicle Excise Duty rules as they have reduced the impact of emissions on road tax.
 It now states that cars registered from April 2017 will only be taxed based on their CO2 emissions for their first 12 months.
 After the first year, vehicle owners will pay a flat rate of £140 per year while only zero-emission, electric-only cars will remain tax-free.
 Owners of alternative fuel vehicles, such as hybrids, will pay a slightly cheaper fee of £130.